mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 [^1]: Global Game Jam Next is an educational sub-project of the adult focused Global Game Jam.
 It has supporting resources for facilitators. https://ggjnext.org/curriculum/.
 It is partnered with Games 4 Change which also has a game jam guide https://gamesforchange.org/studentchallenge/wp-content/uploads/2025/02/G4C-STUDENT-CHALLENGE-GAME-JAM-GUIDE_updated-1-13-25.pdf.
 The emergence of the experimental process between NYC Hive and other partners and individuals is documented via a blog post on the games for change website. https://web.archive.org/web/20180212051341/https://gamesforchange.org/studentchallenge/2016/11/21/10569/

+[^1b]: Idioculture is a term used to describe these micro-cultures by Cole and other 5thD researchers.
+It is explored in Chapter 3.

 [^2]: Funds of knowledge are resources which learners can draw on in either formal or informal settings.
 These may be home practices learned from family members, special hobby interests or broader cultural practices [@moll_funds_1992]

+[^2b]: Gutiérrez [-@gutierrez_when_2020-1; -@gutierrez2014integrative] has developed the concept of horizontal movement of practice between between sites of learning rather than a vertical top-down transmission model of learning in ways that are discussed in Chapter 3 within the theoretical framework of this thesis.

 [^3]: A collection of over 200 patterns organised by diverse themes are online here.  http://virt10.itu.chalmers.se/index.php/Category:Patterns